abdalrahmenyousifMohamed/TwitGenius/README.md

 ## License

-This project is licensed under the XYZ License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the  License - see the [LICENSE](LICENSE) file for details.

 ## Contact